mantyni/Stock_Price_Tracker/README.md

 # Stock Price Tracker

 ## Introduction
-This is a server developed using FastAPI for subscribing / unsubscribing clients for retreiving stock prices from RapidAPI with HTTP requests and sending email notifications to subscribers using python smtp.
+This is a server developed using FastAPI for subscribing / unsubscribing clients from stock prices notifications.
+Prices are retreived from RapidAPI via HTTP requests and email notifications to subscribers are sent using python smtp.

 ## Motivation
 I was frustrated with not being able to find simple email based notifications of stock prices, so I made my own script to track the stocks that I like.